 Join us Saturday, June 22 for the second day of a two-day conference on exhibition-based pedagogy sponsored by The Teagle Foundation.
 It is the culmination of a three-year collaboration by faculty members and museum staff at Colgate University, Hamilton College, Skidmore College, and the University at Albany, State University of New York.
 Open to the public, it will feature various opportunities to discuss the educational potential of museum objects for teaching and learning in all disciplines, and to explore the vital role of museums at both liberal arts colleges and research universities.

 Attendance is free but registration is required.
 Registration has closed.
 Learn more about the full conference schedule here.

 See the Friday, June 21 conference schedule here.

-8:00am Breakfast Buffet in the Tang Museum atrium (complimentary)
+8:00am Continental Breakfast in the Tang Museum atrium (complimentary)

 Concurrent discussions of different topics, moderated by project participants.
 The topics include:

 - Exhibition interventions (projects that alter or are presented in the exhibition)